 Let's assume you 'stole' the property and it didn't require much repair work.
 You'll still have purchase and sale expenses.
 Investing in real estate involves various closing costs such as legal fees and disbursements, land transfer tax(s) on the purchase and real estate commission on the sale.
 You'll have to carry it until the closing date of the re-sale.
 Therefore, factor in payments for the mortgage, property taxes, utilities, insurance, maintenance and, if it's a condominium, monthly condo fee.

 Since you're hoping to sell it quickly, you'll not easily be able to rent it.
-Most tenants want a lease for an extended period, like a year.
+Most tenants want a lease for an extended period, such as a year.
 Thus, there will be no revenue to off-set the expenses.
 If you succeed in renting it on a month-to-month basis, that's great!
 But keep in mind that not only will you require the tenant's cooperation with showings to prospective buyers, when you accept an offer to sell it, the buyer will most likely want vacant possession.
 You must then rely on the tenants cooperation to vacate on time.
 If you're unable to provide vacant possession on completion, and the buyer presumably doesn't want to assume the tenancy, you're in default of the contract.
 Hmm - trouble.

 No Vacant Possession = No Closing